Add Some 'Zen' to Your Back Garden With a Water Feature

 The height of the water in the fountain is fully adjustable; we generally have it higher when we have guests visiting but keep it lower when it's just us enjoying the back.
 Plan 'B' is a much more simplified version of the project described above.
 It's just as lovely, and is a great alternative if you don't want to go to the effort - and expense - of building the box/filter system from scratch for the bowl.
 Posting directions for Plan 'B' would be boring without the pictures, so head on over to our blog if you're curious about our alternate version.

 If you want to 'get your feet wet' with a smaller project, don't forget to check out the small water feature we built in our front yard.

-For more inspiring ideas, in and around the home, follow our blog here on Hometalk and/ or Birdz of a Feather (link below this post where you see our logo).
-You can also follow us on:
+For more inspiring ideas, in and around the home, follow our blog here on Birdz of a Feather.
+You can also follow us on social media:

 - Stainless steel plates and L- brackets (Metal Supermarket)